tammy-si/odin-memory/README.md

 # About
 This is a My Little Pony themed memory game.
 It was for for the memory card project for the Odin Project.
+It was made with HTML, CSS, Javascript (React).

 # Getting Started with Create React App